-She is best known for her play The Women of Lockerbie, which won the Kennedy Center's Fund for New American Plays Award and the silver medal in the Onassis International Playwriting Competition.
-Published by DPS and No Passport Press, the play has had over 750 productions and is translated into nine languages.
-It is produced around the world.
+The Women of Lockerbie won the Kennedy Center's Fund for New American Plays Award and the silver medal in the Onassis International Playwriting Competition.
+Published by DPS and No Passport Press, the play has had over 800 productions and is translated into nine languages.
+Deborah is adapting the play into an opera with composer Shawn E. Okpebholo.

-Deborah's latest play My Lord, What a Night, was produced at Ford's Theatre in Washington DC after a rolling world premiere with National New Play Network at the Contemporary American Theatre Festival in WV, Orlando Shakespeare Theatre and Florida Studio Theatre.
-It has been optioned for productions on the West End and Broadway and will be produced at the Wallis Annanberg Center in L.A. in 2023.
+My Lord, What a Night, was developed through a rolling world premiere with National New Play Network at the Contemporary American Theatre Festival in WV, Orlando Shakespeare Theatre and Florida Studio Theatre before being produced by Ford's Theatre.
 It began as a one-act play commissioned and produced by Premiere Stages in the NJ Liberty Live program.

-The Drolls, a full length comedy about the closure of the theatres in Puritan, England in 1659 was commissioned by Florida Studio Theatre during the Covid 19 pandemic.
+The Drolls, a full-length comedy about the closure of the theatres in Puritan, England in 1659 was commissioned by Florida Studio Theatre during the Covid 19 pandemic.

-The Blue-Sky Boys, a comedy about the role of the imagination in NASA's Apollo program, was written with a commission from the EST/ Sloan project.
-It was produced at Barter Theatre and Capital Rep, directed by Gordon Greenberg, where it was the #1 critics pick for 2016.
+The Blue-Sky Boys, a comedy about the role of the imagination in NASA's Apollo program, was written with a commission from the EST/ Sloan project where it was awarded the Galileo Prize.
+It was produced at Barter Theatre and Capital Rep, directed by Gordon Greenberg, where it was the #1 critics pick for The Berkshire region in 2016.